kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 $$x + (x - 1) + (x - 2) + (x - 3) + \ldots + 1 >= N$$

+Which can be rewritten as:

 $$\sum_{k=1}^{x} k >= N$$

+Or, in closed form as:

 $$\frac{x \times (1 + x)}{2} >= N$$